-Wind power – a renewable and clean source of energy
+Wind power – a renewable source of energy

-With excellent wind conditions in our home markets, and with increased efficiency through larger rotors and economies of scale, wind power is a key part of our move to zero-emissions electricity production.
+With excellent wind conditions in our home markets, and with increased efficiency through larger rotors and economies of scale, wind power is a key part of our move to renewable electricity production.

 Renewable energy